Guneetconvent2002/pymc3/GOVERNANCE.md

 Decisions should be reached by consensus within the team with the Steering Council and the BDFL acting if necessary.

-The dedicated teams are a work units with two main objectives: better distributing the work related to The Project, and to better showcase all the task involved in The Project to attract more diverse Contributors.
+The dedicated teams are work units with two main objectives: better distributing the work related to The Project, and to better showcase all the task involved in The Project to attract more diverse Contributors.